Skip to main content

 Michigan Sustainability Cases

 Michigan Sustainability Cases tell stories of real-world problems with no obvious solutions.
-Our cases are codesigned by teams of students, faculty, and practitioners to widen participation in solving environment and sustainability issues.
+Our cases, collected on the Gala platform, are codesigned by teams of students, faculty, and practitioners to widen participation in solving environment and sustainability issues.

 U-M School for Environment and Sustainability receives $11M gift to establish Tishman Center for Social Justice and the Environment